Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Discussion

 In conclusion, the results found here give evidence of the accuracy of both IMM and the VGS kinetic model for studying far-from-equilibrium situations in granular flows, where using the original Boltzmann equation for IHS turns out to be quite intricate.
 Additionally, using a kinetic model instead of the Boltzmann equation for IHS and/or IMM allows us to obtain the explicit forms of the velocity distribution functions.
 This is likely one of the main advantages of starting from a kinetic model rather than the true Boltzmann kinetic equation.
+In particular, as a future project, we plan to use the VGS kinetic model to determine the shear-rate dependent tracer diffusion coefficients in a sheared granular suspension (namely, a granular gas immersed in a molecular gas).

 \acknowledgments

 V.G. acknowledges financial support from Grant No. PID2024-156352NB-I00 funded by MCIU/AEI/10.13039/501100011033/FEDER, UE and from Grant No. GR24022 funded by Junta de Extremadura (Spain) and by European Regional Development Fund (ERDF) ``A way of making Europe''.